The Doctrine of the Nicolaitans

 After reading this scripture, for the first time in my life I felt curious about “What is the doctrine of the Nicolaitans” and why does Christ hate this?

 Sure, I yielded to my curiosity and the leading of the holy spirit to edify myself in the pursuit of knowledge.
 What I found was not what I expected.
 As I was more prepared for something along the lines of Sodom and Gomorrah.

 As I continued my research and came across the classification of types of evil.
 “Evil has been classified under three different headings: moral, doctrinal, and ecclesiastical.”

-Further in my studies I started to learn more about ecclesiastical evil, which in essence” a doctrine or practice that sets aside the scriptural functioning of the church, the ecclesia.
+Further in my studies, I started to learn more about ecclesiastical evil, which in essence is” a doctrine or practice that sets aside the scriptural functioning of the church, the ecclesia.
 For example, the papacy is an ecclesiastical evil.”

 So, I am seeing terms like clergy and papacy and that got me thinking…